Aranmula Boat Race: Vanchipattu

+Malayarayas have no historical memory about their presence in Ayiroor, the relationship with Aranmula temple or "Vanjippattu".
+These facts have came into light through some studies concluded quite recently.

 Festivals

 A number of colourful festivals rich in traditions are held at Aranmula temple every year.
 The most important festival is the traditional palliyodam regatta (boat festival).
 Three important events take place in which the Palliyodams participate.
 All these are solemn religious custom and there were no competitive races.

 Thiruvonam

 On Thiruvonam day people of Kerala celebrate it with a feast.
 Aranmula celebrations begin with the arrival of Thiruvonathoni (special boats) from Kattoor.
 For a sumptuous meal for the Lord at Aranmula, a boat with the necessary provisions, and an ever-burning lamp, set off its journey from the temple at Kattoor at 6 pm so that it could reach Aranmula temple by 4 am the next day, the Thiruonam day.
 At 6 pm long main rudder-oar (Adanayampu) will be presented to the temple at Kattoor and then it will be handed over to the leading oarsman.
 Mr. Bhattathiri of Mangaatt Illam with 18 men will get into the boat and it will begin its journey to Aranmula.
 The boat is expected to float according to the speed of the current.
 The sound of the nagaswaram (musical pipe) could be heard from a distance.
 People from all walks of life, age and religion will assemble on the river bank and they will float lighted lamps on the river welcoming the Thiruvonathoni.
 It is believed that the palliyodams were built to protect this Thiruvonathoni.
 So early morning on Thiruvonam day all these palliyodams will accompany the Thiruvonathoni.